 This dog has a lot of growing to do, and providing them with the exact amount of food will prove to be rather important.

 It can also be tempting to provide them with various treats throughout the day, but this can spiral out of control and you want to avoid this.

 They are also able to eat some of our food, but you need to constantly remind yourself of the nutritional value, so sticking with something that has been designed for them will always be the kinder option on your dog.

 How Much Exercise Does a Golden Saint Need?

 The Golden Saint is viewed as having a very low energy level, but that does not mean that you can just ignore its need for exercise.
-In fact, they still require around 30 to 40 minutes per day.
+They still require around 30 to 40 minutes per day.

 You can easily spend time playing with them in a yard or taking them out for a gentle walk and this will also then reduce the chances of them becoming bored.

-But here is a surprise, because of their low energy levels they can live in an apartment as they do not run around like crazy.
+But here is a surprise, because of the low energy levels they can live in an apartment as they do not run around like crazy.

 Golden Saint Health and Conditions

 The Golden Saint can be prone to several different health conditions throughout its life.
 Being aware of them in advance makes it easier to identify a potential problem at the earliest opportunity.